-The volume of dredged material requiring disposal from maintenance dredging operations must be recorded and provided to the Marine Management Organisation (MMO) and Cefas as a condition of the marine licence (L/2015/00427/4).
+The volume of dredged material requiring disposal from maintenance dredging operations must be recorded and provided to the MMO and Cefas as a condition of the marine licence (L/2015/00427/6).
 It is often recommended that a disposal protocol be developed to manage this process.
-However, PDT considers that this document adequately addresses the requirement of any such protocol and, as such, PDT has not developed a separate protocol for this purpose.
+However, PDT considers that this document adequately addresses the requirement of any such protocol and consequently PDT has not developed a separate protocol for this purpose.
 All relevant information regarding disposal procedures and practices (including any beneficial uses) is provided in the following sections.